corda/corda/docs/source/serialization-default-evolution.rst

         // Class post addition of property c data class Example1 (val a: Int, b: String, c: Int?) // (B)

-A node with class Example1 in state A will be able to deserialize a blob serialized by a node with it in state B as the framework would treat it as a removed property
+A node with class ``Example1`` in state A will be able to deserialize a blob serialized by a node with it in state B as the framework would treat it as a removed property.

-A node with the class in state B will be able to deserialize a serialized Example1 in state A without any modification as the property is nullable and will thus provide null to the constructor
+A node with the class in state B will be able to deserialize a serialized ``Example1`` in state A without any modification as the property is nullable and will thus provide null to the constructor.

 Adding Non Nullable Properties
 ------------------------------